mrisher/smtp-sts/reporting.md

   errors when submitting reports via https.
 * In the case of `mailto`, reports should be submitted to the specified email address ([@!RFC6068]).
-When sending failure reports via SMTP, sending MTAs MUST deliver reports despite any TLS-related failuresand SHOULD NOT include this SMTP session in the next report.
+When sending failure reports via SMTP, sending MTAs MUST deliver reports despite any TLS-related failures and SHOULD NOT include this SMTP session in the next report.
 This may mean that the reports are delivered in the clear.
 Additionally, reports sent via SMTP MUST contain a valid DKIM [@!RFC6376] signature by the reporting domain.
 Reports lacking